hitokiri-mata/katacoda-courses/kubernetes-pipelines/jenkins/intro.md

 This demonstration covers these topics:

-- A personal Kubernetes cluster with Minikube
+- A personal Kubernetes cluster
 - Install and configure Jenkins from Helm chart
 - Installing Prometheus from Helm chart
 - Demonstrating Kubernetes plugin for Jenkins